Quantum clocks are more precise than classical ones: Classical clocks

 if the first moments $\mu_0$ and $\mu_2$ do not diverge. \end{corollary}

 \begin{proof}

-From Lemma \ref{lemma:pathgeneratindelay2}, we know that both $\Theta_0$ and $\Gamma_0$ can be generated by $d-1$ dimensional clocks, but we have assumed the accuracy $R$ (Def. \ref{def:accuracydelayfunction}) of these clocks to be upper bound by $R \leq d-1$.
-The corollary then follows from the definition of the $\gamma$-value (Eq. \ref{eq:accuracygamma}) and its relationship with the accuracy $R$.
+From Lemma \ref{lemma:pathgeneratindelay2}, we know that both $\Theta_0$ and $\Gamma_0$ can be generated by $d-1$ dimensional clocks, but we have assumed the precision $R$ (Def. \ref{def:accuracydelayfunction}) of these clocks to be upper bound by $R \leq d-1$.
+The corollary then follows from the definition of the $\gamma$-value (Eq. \ref{eq:accuracygamma}) and its relationship with the precision $R$.

 \end{proof}

 \begin{lemma}[Recovering the clock state and delay function from the path-specific states and component delay functions] The state of the clock $V(t)$ corresponding to the first tick (Eq. \ref{eq:singletickstatedelay}) is the series sum of the path-specific states (Def. \ref{def:pathstates}),